pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 Actually, one terminal was directly connected to the machine within the same room : _the console_.
 Man, I can't tell you about the hype on being the lucky one behind the console.
 Well, I can't because I'm not that old, but I'm sure that should have been a big thing back then.

 Anyway, you must now realize a few things: it would be nice for instance when using a terminal to see what you are typing.
-So what about asking the computer to echo back to the terminal what it received, so that it is printed?
+So what about asking the computer to echo back to us what it received, so that it is printed on our teletype?
 And what about erasing with backspace what have been typed?
-Yep, the OS should take care of that for us, we only use a dummy Teletype after all.
+Yep, the computer at the end of the cable should take care of that for us, we only use a dummy Teletype after all.

 ## Under the hood